How to Get Into Wesleyan University: Acceptance Rate & Strategies

 How Wesleyan Rates Applicants

-Wesleyan views only one factor—the rigor of your high school coursework—as “very important” to their evaluation process: There are eight factors that the school views as “important”: class rank, GPA, race/ethnicity, talent/ability, character/personal qualities, application essays, recommendations, and first-generation status.
+Wesleyan views only one factor—the rigor of your high school coursework—as “very important” to their evaluation process.
+There are seven factors that the school views as “important”: class rank, GPA, talent/ability, character/personal qualities, application essays, recommendations, and first-generation status.

 Straight from the Wesleyan admissions office: